sharktacos/OpenColorIO-configs/docs/Resolve.md

 ## Setting up Reference Gamut Compression for Resolve

-Gamut compression is done in Davinci Resolve Studio using a DCTL file which you will find in the ````software/Resolve/GamutCompress.dctl```` folder of the config.
-Place this into the Davinci Resolve LUT directory, which you can get to by clicking "Open LUT folder" in the Preferences, copying the files, and then clicking "update lists" to refresh.
+Gamut compression is done in DaVinci Resolve Studio using a DCTL file which you will find in the ````software/Resolve/GamutCompress.dctl```` folder of the config.
+Place this into the DaVinci Resolve LUT directory, which you can get to by clicking "Open LUT folder" in the Preferences, copying the files, and then clicking "update lists" to refresh.

 ![Resolve](img/Resolve2.jpg)